Generating realistic global precipitation fields from modelled atmospheric circulation: Results

 \subsection{Correction of spatial biases}

-Comparing the climatologies over 40 years of data shows that GFDL (Fig. \ref*{fig:climatology}A) has by far the largest spatial bias, especially showcasing a strong double ITCZ bias, when compared to our regression model (Fig. \ref*{fig:climatology}B) and our DM (Fig. \ref*{fig:climatology}D).
-We downsampled both our DM as well as ERA5 from 0.25° to 1° with average pooling for better comparability.
-To highlight the differences between the climatologies (also at 1°), we show the difference plots between the precipitation of GFDL and ERA5 (Fig. \ref{fig:climatology_diff}A), our regression model and ERA5 (Fig. \ref{fig:climatology_diff}B) as well as our DM and ERA5(Fig. \ref{fig:climatology_diff}C).
-The GFDL parameterization has the highest mean absolute bias of 0.424 mm/d.
-Our regression model's precipitation prediction is already an improvement with a bias of 0.129 mm/d.
-Additionally adding our DM correction to it further, reducing the bias to 0.091 mm/d.
-The GFDL precipitation is heavily biased in the tropics, either over or underestimating precipitation significantly compared to ERA5.
+The difference plots over 40 years (Fig. \ref{fig:climatology_diff}) reveal that GFDL (Fig. \ref{fig:climatology_diff}A) has by far the largest spatial bias, especially showcasing a strong double ITCZ bias, when compared to our regression model (Fig. \ref{fig:climatology_diff}B) and our DM (Fig. \ref{fig:climatology_diff}C).
+We aggregated both our DM as well as ERA5 from 0.25° to 1° with average pooling for better comparability.
+The absolute climatologies (Fig. \ref{fig:climatology}) further illustrate these discrepancies.
+The relative differences are shown in Figure \ref*{fig:relative_bias_gfdl}.
+GFDL has the highest mean absolute bias of 0.561 mm/day.
+The UNet regression model, even after applying QDM, yields a mean absolute bias of 0.164 mm/day.
+The diffusion model further reduces this bias to 0.111 mm/day.
+The GFDL precipitation is heavily biased in the tropics, with substantial regional over- and underestimation compared to ERA5.
 We also compare the climatologies of ERA5 (Fig. \ref*{fig:climatology_hr}A) and our DM precipitation (Fig. \ref*{fig:climatology_hr}B) at 0.25° high resolution (GFDL is only available at 1°).
 The climatologies over 40 years are very similar and only show small differences (Fig. \ref*{fig:climatology_hr}C).
-This is in line with the small mean absolute bias of 0.111 mm/d.
-Our alternative precipitation estimates and in particular the DM exhibit significantly lower spatial biases compared to the GFDL parameterization at 1°.
+This is in line with the small mean absolute bias of 0.136 mm/day.
+Our alternative precipitation estimates and in particular the DM exhibit substantially lower spatial biases compared to GFDL at 1°.
 Our DM has also only a very small spatial bias at the finer 0.25° ERA5-resolution, where GFDL is not available.